-The TF sub-variants shall be transmitted with a Trigger Frame MAC Padding Duration of 16usec.
+The Ranging Trigger frames shall be transmitted with a Trigger Frame MAC Padding Duration of 16usec.

-The format of the Trigger Dependent User Info field for the Location Trigger Frame is dependent on the Trigger Subtype field value in the Trigger Dependent Common Info field (refer to Table XXXX).
+The format of the Trigger Dependent User Info field for the Ranging Trigger frame is dependent on the Ranging Trigger Subtype field value in its RangingTrigger Dependent Common Info field (Table XXXX Ranging Trigger subtype field encoding).